 February, 25 (Wednesday).
 In the evening he writes from his lodgings at Furnival’s Inn to Catherine saying he has made considerable progress with his Newgate sketch (see 5 February), ‘but the subject is such a very difficult one to do justice to’.

 May, 13 (Wednesday).
-Death of John Nash, one of the foremost British architects of the Regency and Georgian eras, aged 83.
+Death of John Nash, one of the foremost British architects of the Regency and Georgian eras, aged 83 (born in 1752).
+Amongst his best known designs are the Royal Pavilion in Brighton and Marble Arch and Buckingham Palace in London.

 June, 18 (Thursday).
-Death of William Cobbett, journalist, author and and member of parliament.
+Death of William Cobbett, journalist, author and and Member of Parliament (born in 1763).

 June, 18 (Thursday).
 An underground explosion at Wallsend Colliery kills 102.